obsidian-level-maker/Obsidian/README.md

 A brief summary of changes:

+Improved internationalization support, including fixes for accented characters in Windows filepaths and an updated translation template

+Russian translation file provided for the RU locale

 Basic support added for Chex Quest 3, HacX 1.2, Harmony, Hexen, and Strife.

 Hexen map format is supported; in addition there is a translation layer to convert